xairline/multi-layer-binding/README.md

 ### 1.2 Binding Bravo Keys

-Similar to above, you need to bind key 20-33 to these
+Similar to above, you need to bind key 20-33 to these.
+You can find the btn by searching "multi layer"

 ![image](https://github.com/user-attachments/assets/58583676-897b-498a-9b1a-efcb4f41447c)